 Here are the verses in question – Revelation 6:5

-Now I would like to show you the context, or what message is put forward in every passage that the Denarius Coin appears in Scripture (which is seven times), to help arrive at the correct interpretation for this coin in Revelation 6.
+I will first examine the Roman Denarius coin looking at the context, or what message is put forward, in every passage that the Denarius appears in Scripture (which is seven times), to help arrive at the correct interpretation for this coin in Revelation 6.
+(Please note that all portions of Scripture below are paraphrased)

-Matthew 18:28 The parable of the unforgiving servant.
+The denarius is first mentioned in Matthew 18:28 and is the parable of the unforgiving servant.

 The unforgiving servant had owed a thousand bags of gold, but after begging his master to be patient, was freed of that debt.
 The harsh servant then went on and ordered his own fellow servant to pay back a one hundred DENARII DEBT OWING and took no pity on him, even after he begged him to be patient.
 Jesus concludes the parable with these words – ‘You wicked servant!
 I FORGAVE YOU all your ‘DEBT’ because you begged me.
 Should you not have had mercy on your fellow servant, just as I had mercy on you?’